QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Experiments

 \subsubsection{Qualitative Analysis.}

 \Cref{fig:qualitative} presents a qualitative comparison of zero-shot detection results on an LVIS image.
 In the detection results (top), QAT shows a significant reduction in the number of detections compared to FP32, missing fine-grained objects, including multiple drawers.
-CR-QAT substantially recovers these detections.
-For inter-region similarity (bottom), we visualize the average pairwise cosine similarity of each anchor with other anchors of the same class as a heatmap.
-We observe that CR-QAT exhibits similarity patterns close to those of FP32, whereas QAT displays notably different patterns, qualitatively supporting the effectiveness of CR-QAT in preserving inter-region relational structures.
+QATMA substantially recovers these detections.
+For region-region similarity (bottom), we visualize the average pairwise cosine similarity of each anchor with other anchors of the same class as a heatmap.
+We observe that QATMA exhibits similarity patterns close to those of FP32, whereas QAT displays notably different patterns, qualitatively supporting the effectiveness of QATMA in preserving region-region (intra-modal) alignment.